ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 Model: Prusa i3 Mk3s

-Firmware: latest
+Firmware: 3.7.0 // 3.8 has some bugs so i wait for 3.8.1

 These notes are based on my experiences with the Prusa i3 Mk3s printer.
-If you are using a different printer, please verify the hardware details are same.
+If you are using a different printer, please verify the hardware details are the same.

 __Slicer:__